mireu-san/nest-react-socketio/README.md

 # Motivation
 I made this project to test out real-chat application feature by using nest.js and react.js simultaneously.
-With the combination of websocket in nest.js and socket.io, I left some possibilities that this log can be recorded by using extra node.js module such as Winston.
+With the combination of websocket in nest.js and socket.io, I left some possibilities that this log can be recorded by using extra node.js module such as Winston in future.

 # Limitation
 Due to security concerns related to tokens in public environments, this project does not include serverless features.